Rapptz/discord.py/docs/faq.rst

 This requires three steps.

-1. Attach a message to the :class:`~discord.ui.View` using either the return type of :meth:`~abc.Messageable.send` or retrieving it via :meth:`Interaction.original_response`.
+1. Attach a message to the :class:`~discord.ui.View` using either the return type of :meth:`~abc.Messageable.send` or retrieving it via :attr:`InteractionCallbackResponse.resource`.
 2. Inside :meth:`~ui.View.on_timeout`, loop over all items inside the view and mark them disabled.
 3. Edit the message we retrieved in step 1 with the newly modified view.